 The 14 different default and capping scenarios are contained in Appendix C.

-3.33 Calculation of Total Accepted Priced Offer Volume for Settlement Days on or after the P194 effective date until the P217 effective date

-The SAA shall calculate the Total Accepted Priced Offer Volume for each Settlement Period.
-This is the offer volume that was used to determine the System Buy Price for that Settlement Period.

-TQPAOj = inQAPOnij

-where åi represents the sum over all BM Units and ån represents the sum over those accepted Offers that are not De Minimis Accepted Offers, Arbitrage Accepted Offers or Tagged Offers.

-3.34 Calculation of Total Accepted Priced Bid Volume for Settlement Days on or after the P194 effective date until the P217 effective date

-The SAA shall calculate the Total Accepted Priced Bid Volume for each Settlement Period.
-This is the bid volume that was used to determine the System Sell Price for that Settlement Period.

-TQPABj = inQAPBnij

-where åi represents the sum over all BM Units and ån represents the sum over those accepted Bids that are not De Minimis Accepted Bids, Arbitrage Accepted Bids or Tagged9 Bids.
+3.33 No Longer Used

+3.34 No Longer Used

 3.35 Energy Imbalance Volumes

 3.35.1 Energy Imbalance Volumes are determined for each Energy Account.
 A number of interim variables are needed for this calculation, as it is necessary to determine for each Energy Account the metered volumes to be allocated (Credited Energy Volume), the volume of any BM actions and the aggregated Energy Contract Volume Notifications associated with the Energy Account.